gmencz/envenv/README.md

 ### Clone
-Collaborate with yor team without breaking a sweat.
+Collaborate with your team without breaking a sweat.